 Arthur F. Pillsbury, Engr., Professor of Irrigation.

-Owen R. Lunt, Ph.D., Associate Professor of Soil Science.
+Owen R. Lunt, Ph.D., Assistant Professor of Soil Science.

-The Major.-The curriculum in irrigation science is offered only on the Davis campus and the soil science curriculum only on the Berkeley and Davis campuses.
-See the BULLETIN OF THE COLLEGE OF AGRICULTURE and consult the appropriate advisers.
+The Major.-The curriculum in irrigation science is offered only on the Davis campus and the soil science curriculum only on the Berkeley campus.
+See the PROSPECTUS OF THE COLLEGE OF AGRICULTURE and consult the appropriate advisers.